 We will provide you with an estimate as to how long we think your claim will take to settle early on – and if that timescale changes we’d let you know and explain why.

-What is important is that you receive the maximum damages you are entitled to and that you keep 100% of those damages.
+What is important is that you receive the maximum damages you are entitled to.

 There are two main parts to your compensation.

 The first covers your pain - both physical and emotional, suffering and any loss of amenity.
 This is assessed with the help of independent medical evidence (we are unable to obtain a report from your GP or any treating Doctor).
 There are guidelines used by the Court and previously reported case law which help us assess the value of your claim based upon your evidence and the medical evidence.
 When we review the medical evidence we will provide you with our valuation at that stage.